Idukki

 Post-purchase and thank-you-page UGC

-Most brands treat the post-purchase moment as an ending, order confirmed, job done.
-It is not an ending; it is one of the highest-leverage surfaces they own.
-The customer has just spent money and is at peak attention and peak goodwill.
-Two valuable things can happen here.
+Most brands treat the post-purchase moment as an ending: order confirmed, job done.
+It is not an ending.
+It is one of the highest-leverage surfaces they own.
+The customer has just spent money and is sitting at peak attention and peak goodwill, and two valuable things can happen while they are.

-Buyer’s remorse is real, the small doubt that arrives right after the purchase.
-Customer content on the thank-you page and in post-purchase emails, other happy buyers of the same product, settles it.
-A reassured buyer is less likely to cancel, less likely to return out of second-guessing, and more likely to buy again.
+Buyer's remorse is real: the small doubt that shows up the second the order goes through.
+Customer content on the thank-you page and in post-purchase emails (other happy buyers of the same product) settles it.
+A reassured buyer cancels less, returns out of second-guessing less, and comes back to buy more.

 The post-purchase window is also the warmest moment to recruit the customer as a creator.
-They are happy and engaged.
-Set the expectation early, "we would love to see it", and follow up at the right point after delivery with an easy, specific ask for a photo or video.
-Today’s buyer is tomorrow’s UGC.
+They are happy and they are paying attention.
+Set the expectation early ("we would love to see it"), then follow up at the right point after delivery with an easy, specific ask for a photo or video.
+Today's buyer is tomorrow's UGC.
+Bake the consent into that ask so the content is publishable: the flow is in our UGC rights and permissions guide.

 How to use the surface